nightroman/FarNet/FSharpFar/README.md

 ***
 ## Commands

-The command line prefix is `fs:`.
-It evaluates F# expressions and directives with the default session and runs the module commands.
-The session is defined by the configuration file in the active panel.
-If there is none then the main session is used.
+The command prefix is `fs:`.
+It evaluates F# expressions and directives with the specified or default session and runs special commands.

 F# expressions: